imthenachoman/nSPTiles/README.md

   - a tile image
   - a [Font-Awesome](http://fortawesome.github.io/Font-Awesome/ "Font-Awesome") icon (*requires FA be [configured](http://fortawesome.github.io/Font-Awesome/get-started/))
   - a tile heading
-  - a slider content that slides up on hover
+  - slider content that slides up on hover
- - you can specify a location within the tile for the tile image, Font-Awesome icon, heading text and slider text without having to specify custom CSS
+ - you can specify a location within the tile for the tile image, Font-Awesome icon, heading text and slider text without having to use custom CSS
  - there are numerous pre-set styling options but you can also style anything however you like using your own CSS
  - **nSPTiles** is self-contained and does not need any additional JavaScript libraries like jQuery